MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/configure-lcs-security.md

 ## Manage LCS organization users
 Only an administrator can manage users.
 Follow these steps.

-1. In PartnerSource Business Center (PSBC) or Azure AD, associate all the users in your organization who require access to LCS with your organization.
+1. In PartnerSource Business Center (PSBC) or Microsoft Entra ID, associate all the users in your organization who require access to LCS with your organization.
 Users might have to wait up to two business days before they can sign in to LCS.
 2. Add your users to the appropriate projects in LCS.

 ### Invite a user to an LCS project